Meet the Board

 Executive Director, Recreational Gaming Association

-Dolores A. Chiechi serves as the Executive Director and Lobbyist for the Recreational Gaming Association (RGA), the only organization in Washington that serves and represents non-tribal card room licensees, employees, and the vendors that service the industry.
-Ms. Chiechi leads the RGA in its efforts to represent members’ interests before the Washington State Legislature and the Washington State Gambling Commission.
+Dolores A. Chiechi served as the Executive Director and Lobbyist for the Recreational Gaming Association (RGA) for more than 20 years.
+The RGA was the only organization in Washington that served and represented non-tribal card room licensees, employees, and the vendors that service the industry.
+Ms. Chiechi led the RGA in its efforts to represent members’ interests before the Washington State Legislature and the Washington State Gambling Commission.

 In 2012, the Council presented Ms. Chiechi with the Legacy of Commitment award to recognize her many years of hard work on behalf of responsible gaming and problem gambling education, awareness, and treatment.
 Her tenacity on the issue has been instrumental in bringing the gambling industry to the forefront of responsible gaming awareness training for its employees.
 In 2014-15, she served a term as Vice President of the ECPG Board of Directors, and in 2017, she was elected to serve a three-year term as an affiliate member of the Board of Directors for the National Council on Problem Gambling.